 Prescriptions take 48 hours to be issued unless they are highlighted as urgent to the reception team.

 PLEASE NOTE THAT IDENTIFICATION WILL HAVE TO BE SHOWN TO COLLECT MEDICATION, PRESCRIPTIONS OR SICK NOTES.

 Your medication review date is shown clearly on the right hand side of your prescription.
 Once it is passed only one more month of medication can be issued before you have to see a GP for a review.
-If your only medication is the contraceptive pill this review can be booked with Sister Bev or Sister Rachel if more convenient.
+If your only medication is the contraceptive pill this review can be booked with Sister Rachel if more convenient.